-Jari Hakola, Managing Director, owner, Hakola Huonekalu Oy
+Jari Hakola, Director of Operations, owner, Hakola Huonekalu Oy

 Throughout our entire 50-year history, we at Hakola have been wanting to make sustainable furniture classics that last for generations.
 Our principle is to respect the environment and fight against buy-and-throw-away consumption.
 Having grown strongly for years, our company already sells thousands of sofas annually.
 This also means that a large quantity of packaging material is consumed every year.
 For example, in 2018 more than 2,000 kilograms of plastic wrap was used at our Jurva factory.